 Grill Masters Club Ultimate Guide to Grilling Techniques

-There are few joys in life as exquisite as expertly prepared food that has been cooked over fire in the great outdoors.
+There are few joys in life as exquisite as expertly prepared food that has been cooked over a fire in the great outdoors.
 Some of us get so excited for grilling season that we start scrubbing the grill and stocking up on charcoal, wood chips, or propane at the first sign of warmer weather.
 Others still grill, rotisserie, or smoke year round, regardless of the climate or season.
 However, a passion for grilled food is only the beginning: a true Grill Master must learn and develop the proper grilling techniques to grill any meal in any style.
 To aid you on your quest to become a true Grill Master, we have assembled this guide to raise your grill game to a whole new level.
-Get that charcoal going, soak those wood chips, and get your grilling machines in good working order, because it’s time to learn the ways of the Ultimate Grill Master.
+If you are looking for even more help, check out our BBQ Subscription Box, where you receive pitmaster-tested sauces and rubs monthly.
+Pitmasters everywhere are RAVING about it!
+Get that charcoal going, soak those wood chips, and get your grilling machines in good working order because it’s time to learn the ways of the Ultimate Grill Master.

 Direct/Modified/Indirect Charcoal Grilling

 Direct Charcoal Grilling